NSTroy/nstroy.github.io/docs/portfolio.md

 <img src="/images/Starship-First-Orbital-liftoff-2023-04-20.jpg" />

 <p>As a SpaceX engineer, I contributed to flight control software that <a target="_blank" href="https://youtu.be/_krgcofiM6M">flew</a> on the <a target="_blank" href="https://www.spacex.com/vehicles/starship/">Starship</a> project’s SuperHeavy booster on April 20, 2023.
-Working with an incredibly talented team, I assisted with sensor interfacing and Guidance, Navigation, and Control (GNC).</p>
+Working with an incredibly talented team, I assisted with sensor interfacing and Guidance, Navigation, and Control (GNC), working in C++ and a Python-based scripting language.</p>

 </section>